GentlePuppet/waitForElement/README.md

 This is basically just a drop in direct conversion replacement to using MutationObserver, so you don't have to change anything to switch over to this version.

+Might not be recommened for excessive use on sites that have a lot of dymanic loading and such, for cases like that just use the original version.

 Examples:
 ```js
     waitForKeyElements("div.comments", (object) => {